ar-io/ar-io-node/docs/windows-setup.md

         ```
         GRAPHQL_HOST=arweave.net
         GRAPHQL_PORT=443
+        START_HEIGHT=1000000
         ```
+        - `START_HEIGHT` is an optional line.
+It sets the block number where your node will start downloading transactions headers.
+If your node receives a request for a transaction not included in what is downloaded to your node, it will be redirected to arweave.net to get the data.
-    - Save the file with the name `.env` and make sure to select "All Files" as the file type.
+    - Save the file with the name ".env" and make sure to select "All Files" as the file type.
+This helps to ensure the file saves as ".env" and not ".env.txt"

     **Note**: The `.env` file should be saved inside the same directory where you cloned the repository (e.g., `ar-io-node`).

-## Start the Docker Container
+## Start the Docker Containers

 1. Start the Docker container:
    - Open the command prompt: